What should I do?

 If you fall behind

-Maternity leave and your future as a student
+Parental leave and your future as a student

 When you (or your partner) have a documented date for when the baby is due, you can contact a student counsellor or an academic adviser who can tell you about how your course will proceed in the future.
 When do you expect to leave your studies?
 And when do you think you will return?
 How do your preferences match up with your studies and your course programme?